Safe non-food consumer Products in the EU and China

 These can be broadly categorised into appliances that heat liquid, or appliances that heat food.
 There are some special safety considerations which must be observed with certain products, and the relevant standards (listed below) must be consulted for these when the product falls within the scope of the standard.

 All of these products have specific definitions provided for in the relevant harmonised standard.
-This fact sheet applies to small kitchen heating appliances with a voltage rating of between 50 and 1.000 V AC and between 75 and 1.500 V DC.

 The most common risks identified in this product sector are set out below.

-2. Electrical risks
+1. Electrical risks

 3. Mechanical risks:

-4. Optical risks
+4. Optical risks:

 This is a list of examples of common risks.
 However, the manufacturer has to carry out an assessment of the small kitchen heating appliance that covers all relevant risks that may be associated with the product and actions taken to mitigate these risks where possible.
-A general definition of risk and its relationship to hazards can be found in the factsheet on Risk management.
+A general definition of risk and its relationship to hazards can be found in the factsheet on Safety Gate website.
+Type ‘kitchen heating appliance’ into the free text search box (but without the quotation marks) and select the ‘electrical appliances and equipment’ Product Category to view notified examples.
+A better understanding of mistakes made in the safety assessment on the small kitchen heating appliance or its manufacture can help avoid their repetition.

-These products are governed mainly by the Low Voltage Directive (LVD).
-The Directive lays down the safety criteria that all small kitchen heating appliances must meet before they can be marketed in the EU.
-Small kitchen heating appliance must comply with the essential safety requirements set out in this Directive.
+These products are governed mainly by the Low Voltage Directive (LVD).The Directive lays down the safety criteria that all large household appliances must meet before they can be marketed in the EU.
+Large household appliances must comply with the essential safety requirements set out in this Directive.
 More specific details can be found here.

-In addition, if the electrical appliance and equipment is capable to communicate wirelessly (e.g. incorporates Bluetooth or Wi-Fi), it should meet the requirements of the Radio Equipment Directive.
+If the electrical appliance and equipment is capable to communicate wirelessly (e.g. incorporates Bluetooth or Wi-Fi), it should meet the requirements of the Radio Equipment Directive.
+Electromagnetic immunity and disturbances for products incorporating a communications device are dealt with under this directive.

 Please also check the factsheet for Power Supplies, Chargers and Adaptors for safety requirements for the external power supply.